 Perform other duties as required by the Commissioner.

 In 1996, the legislature created the Workers' Compensation Specialist program to further assist the public as a low-cost means to resolve disputes as to entitlement to benefits and expedite delivery of service to injured workers.
 Specialists perform many of the same duties as the previous ombudsmen.

 Assist workers in obtaining medical reports and other documents necessary for a claim for benefits and assist in completing claim forms.

 Facilitate evaluation of injured workers to ascertain the feasibility of vocational rehabilitation.

-All ombudsmen and specialists are knowledgeable about Kentucky Workers' Compensation and applicable procedures.
-Ombudsmen and specialists are located in two sites in Kentucky.
+All specialists are knowledgeable about Kentucky Workers' Compensation and applicable procedures.
+Specialists are located in two sites in Kentucky.